code-boxx/Core-Boxx-PHP-Framework/login with google/README.md

 ## INSTALL
 * Copy/unzip this module into your existing Core Boxx project folder.
-* Edit `install-GOOIN.php`, paste your client ID and secret.
 * Run `install-GOOIN.php`, this will automatically:
   - Import `lib/SQL-GOOIN.sql` into your database.
   - Add Google login button to `pages/PAGE-login.php`.